CoGhent/CoGhent.github.io/about.markdown

 # Developer Documentation Collections of Ghent (CoGhent)

 Welcome to CoGhent's documentation for developers.
-Here you find information about our endpoints and APIs.
+Here you find information about our endpoints, APIs and IIIF manifests.